Shahid33Ali/CRM-api/README.md

 ## Key Features

 1. **Automated Database Population**: A cron job that runs daily at 12 AM to populate the database.
-Also checks are madee if the backend was down at 12 or started for the first time even in that case db is populated, ensuring no duplicated entries.
+Also checks are made if the backend was down at 12 or started for the first time even in that case db is populated, ensuring no duplicated entries.
 2. **Email Notifications**: Sends an email notification to yourself using Nodemailer after each database population.
 The email includes:
    - Campaigns about to finish today.
    - Newly fetched campaigns.